CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=SS, answer=[4]

-In `student.php`, what named placeholder is associated with the value `1999-06-30` on line 9?
+In `student.php`, which named placeholder is associated with the value `1999-06-30` on line 9?

 - `:gender`